What to do in a minor car accident

 If you have any issues, such as the other driver not cooperating with you, contact an accident attorney for assistance.

-Attorneys at the Mevorah Law Firm, located in Lombard, Bloomingdale, Rockford, Joliet and St. Charles, Ill., can help you today.
+Attorneys at the Mevorah Law Firm, located in Lombard, Bloomingdale, Rockford, Naperville and St. Charles, Ill., can help you today.